Vipul97/learnml/README.md

-# learnml
+# LearnML
-Machine Learning in Python
+LearnML is a Python module for Machine Learning and Deep Learning.